-- A retailer of last resort event triggered administered pricing in Brisbane and Sydney STTM hubs from 24th May to 7th June this was the first time a RORLROLR event has occurred in the STTM. - Breach of the CPT in the DWGM led to capped prices from 10am on May 30, continuing across June. - After the RoLR event concluded in Sydney, prices were then capped from 8th to 14th June due to CPT exceedance. - AEMO invoked the Gas Supply Guarantee for the first time on 1st June, resulting in re-direction of gas for Queensland LNG export to domestic markets.
+- A retailer of last resort event triggered administered pricing in Brisbane and Sydney STTM hubs from 24th May to 7th June this was the first time a RoLR event has occurred in the STTM. - Breach of the CPT in the DWGM led to capped prices from 10am on May 30, continuing across June. - After the RoLR event concluded in Sydney, prices were then capped from 8th to 14th June due to CPT exceedance.